dan-fritchman/Thesis/content.md

 - 1. _Generation time_, which might alternately be called "user time".
 This is when user-level code runs, constructing hardware content.
 This informally describes essentially all Hdl21-user-code, including all this document's preceding examples.
 - 2. _Elaboration time_.
 That hierarchical hardware tree is handed off to Hdl21's internally-defined elaboration process.
 This is where Hdl21 does most of its heavy lifting.

 Elaboration consists of an ordered set of _elaboration passes_.
 Each elaboration pass is implemented as a Python class.
 Many core functions such as common data-model traversal operations are implemented in a shared base class.
 Each elaboration pass performs a targeted, highly specific task, over a design hierarchy at a time.
 Examples include resolving undefined references, flattening `Bundle` definitions, and checking for valid port connections.
 Elaboration is performed by an `Elaborator`, which is principally comprised of an ordered list of such elaboration-pass classes.
-This enables customization of the elaboration process by downstream (advanced) usage, e.g. to add custom transformations or extract specific metrics at arbitrary points in the process.
+This enables customization of the elaboration process by downstream (advanced) usage, e.g. to add custom transformations or extract custom metrics at arbitrary points in the process.

 ### Elaboration Pass Example